 Geoprocessing services allow you to share custom analysis tools in ArcGIS Server, a component of ArcGIS Enterprise.
-Data is stored and processing occurs on the server site, rather than on your own machine.
+Data is stored and processing occurs on the server site, rather than on your machine.
 This makes it possible for multiple client applications to run analysis using the same geoprocessing service, even concurrently.
-Though geoprocessing services can be directly accessed on a server site and integrated into web applications, they often run web tools hosted in the ArcGIS Enterprise portal.
+Though geoprocessing services can be directly accessed on a server site and integrated into web apps, they often run web tools hosted in the ArcGIS Enterprise portal.

 A geoprocessing service can contain one or more tools that use input data entered in a client application, process it, and return output in the form of features, maps, reports, or files.
 These tools are first authored and run in ArcGIS Pro, typically as custom model or script tools, before being shared to a server.

-- Calculate the probable evacuation area for a hazardous chemical spill
+- Calculate the probable evacuation area for a hazardous chemical spill.

-- Calculate the predicted track and strength of a hurricane
+- Calculate the predicted track and strength of a hurricane.

-- Generate a report of land cover and soils within a specified watershed
+- Generate a report of land cover and soils within a specified watershed.

-- Produce a parcel map with historical details of ownership
+- Produce a parcel map with historical details of ownership.

 If you are connected to the ArcGIS Server, you can access and use the geoprocessing service.
 You can make a connection to the server site and access and use the service directly.